Table of Contents

 - Examples of Academic Misconduct

-First-year College of Public Health majors and College of Liberal Arts (CLAS) public health interest students are advised at the University’s Academic Advising Center.
-Public health majors who have completed their first year and CLAS public health interest students who apply and are admitted into the College of Public Health are advised by undergraduate program staff at the College of Public Health.
+First-year students directly admitted to the College of Public Health major are advised by undergraduate program staff at the College of Public Health.
+First-year College of Liberal Arts and Sciences (CLAS) public health interest students are advised at the University’s Academic Advising Center.
+CLAS public health interest students who apply and are admitted to the College of Public Health are advised at the College of Public Health by undergraduate program staff.
 All students are required to have a conference with their advisor before registering for classes each semester.

 Undergraduate students in the College of Public Health who achieve a g.p.a. of 3.50 or higher on 12 s.h. or more of University of Iowa graded course work during a given semester or summer session and who have no semester hours of I (incomplete) or O (no grade reported) during the same semester are recognized by inclusion on the Dean’s List for that semester.